 Looking at Europe, the prevalence of anemia among pregnant women was 25.1% compared to 19% for other women [4].
 The prevalence in young children (0-5 years) was 21.7%.

 The WHO has also assessed the percentage of anemia that may be affected by iron supplementation (with iron supplements in particular) (anemia which therefore originates from iron deficiency).
-In Europe, the organization gives the following figures:- 54% of anemia in children (6 months to 5 years) could be corrected by iron supplementation,
+In Europe, the organization gives the following figures:

 All countries combined, research has established that 50% of anemia in women (menstruating, of childbearing age, pregnant) is the result of iron deficiency.